 Purpose: Combining cryotherapy and thermotherapy is generally preferred.
 This allows stimulation of blood flow by bringing blood into an inflamed and painful area with heat and driving out the blood with an ice pack application.

 Application: For most patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
 This routine is recognized as the Hunting’s Effect whereby too long an ice session reflexively forces the blood back into the swollen area causing more pain.
-Hunting’s Effect is useful to the body when you may find yourself in danger of severe cold, but not when trying to regulate pain and swelling.
+Hunting’s Effect is useful to the body when you may find yourself in danger of severe cold, but not when attempting to regulate pain and swelling.
 Heat calms muscles and joints and cold pushes out swelling.
 A combination of the two is best.

 Purpose: Often this hot/cold/hot therapy is applied along with electrical stimulation which is extremely effective for your pain management.
 This produces stimulation of blood flow by bringing blood into a swollen and painful area with heat and driving out the blood with ice pack application and nerve pain sedation with electrotherapy.